History of Martina Navratilova in Timeline

 In 2018, it was reported that Glenn Greenwald was developing a feature-length documentary about Martina Navratilova with Reese Witherspoon's production company, Hello Sunshine.

-March 2019: Apology for "Cheating" Term
+March 2019: Apology for "cheating" term

-April 2019: Op-Ed on the Equality Act
+April 2019: Equality Act Op-Ed

 Loading Video...

-2019: Recurring Role in The Politician
+2019: Role in The Politician

 Loading Video...

-August 2020: Letter to NCAA on Transgender Athletes
+August 2020: Letter to NCAA

-2021: Leader of Women's Sports Policy Working Group
+2021: Women's Sports Policy Working Group Leadership

-2022: Ashleigh Barty (2022)
+2022: Ashleigh Barty Win

 January 2023: Diagnosed with Throat and Breast Cancer

-In January 2023, Martina Navratilova was diagnosed with both throat (stage one) and breast cancer after discovering a swollen lymph node on her neck.
+In January 2023, Navratilova was diagnosed with both throat (stage one) and breast cancer after discovering a swollen lymph node on her neck.

-March 2023: Cancer-Free
+March 2023: Cancer-Free Announcement

-April 2023: Support for Nike Boycott
+April 2023: Boycott of Nike

-October 2023: Criticism of Deb Haaland's Interview
+October 2023: Criticism of Deb Haaland Interview

-2023: Aryna Sabalenka (2023)
+2023: Aryna Sabalenka Win

-2024: Documentary Filming Confirmation
+2024: Documentary Filming

-During an interview at the Salesforce World Tour London 2024 event, Martina Navratilova confirmed that a documentary was currently being filmed with her and Chris Evert.
+During an interview at the Salesforce World Tour London 2024 event, Navratilova confirmed that a documentary was currently being filmed with her and Chris Evert.

-2024: Iga Świątek (2024)
+2024: Iga Świątek Win

 2025: Documentary Release